 An impact study plan should include the general description of the impact assessment and a plan to conduct the study.

-The general description should specify a set of hypotheses about the outcomes and impacts of the study. .
+The general description should specify a set of hypotheses about the outcomes and impacts of the study.
+The impact should consider all the outcomes, also the updating process of existing data.

 There are three distinct levels of potential impact that a change to the standard might have: